magenta-aps/OS2mo-Init/README.md

 ```bash
 sudo docker run --mount type=bind,source="$(pwd)"/init.config.yml,destination=/config/config.yml --network=host --rm magentaaps/os2mo-init:latest --auth-server="http://localhost:8090/auth" --mo-url="http://localhost:5000" --client-id=dipex --client-secret=InsertSecret --auth-realm=mo --lora-url="http://localhost:5000/lora"
 ```
+Note that if your installation of MO does not run the docker container `mora_service` on port `127.0.0.1:5000:5000`, be sure to rectify the port number in the above commands to the one corresponding to your installation.

 ## Deployment
 Initialisation setup is configured using a configuration file; `/config/config.yml` by default.
 The provided Docker